azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

     </b>
 </div>

-The files can be copied into vscode if you want to compare them against your existing template files.
+The files can be copied into VS Code if you want to compare them against your existing template files.
 You probably have a few storage accounts now in your lab1 resource group.
-You can remove them all by deteing the lab1 resource group using the portal, or by running either of these commands:
+You can remove them all by deleting the lab1 resource group using the portal, or by running either of these commands:

 ##### Bash
 ```bash